 Korean embroidery artist @JoyStitch_ certainly provides plenty of joy.
 The artist focuses on specific themes such as domestic settings and fashion which just look so playful and satisfying.

 Julie Campbell lives and works in Belgium.
 Trained as a graphic artist embroidery is apparently a relatively new hobby which allows her to combine her love of art and anatomy… and the results are meticulously stunning.
+We’ve had the honour of interviewing Julie Campbell to ask her about her love of human anatomy and embroidery.

 And Other Adventure Embroidery Co.